KTH/devops-course/contributions/feedback/ttoma-sinakh/README.md

 # Assignment Proposal

 ## Title

-Feedback for executable tutorial "Security Linting in Python using Bandit".
+Feedback on executable tutorial for "Security Linting in Python using Bandit".

 ## Names and KTH ID